At a glance

 Data for this section were sourced from:

-This section includes multiple indicators including those based on the Australian Physical Activity and Sedentary Behaviour Guidelines for Adults (18 to 64 years).7 Several sources of information are used, with differences in how physical activity is collected and defined.
+This section includes multiple indicators including those based on the Australian Physical Activity and Sedentary Behaviour Guidelines for Adults (18–64 years).7 Several sources of information are used, with differences in how physical activity is collected and defined.
 In the NHS, sufficient activity is reported based on total minutes of activity while the Queensland preventive health survey uses both minutes (at least 150 minutes of moderate intensity physical activity weekly) and sessions (five or more weekly).

 For children, more holistic 24-hour movement guidelines based on physical activity, low levels of sedentary behaviour and sufficient sleep were released in 2019.7,8 Currently, there is no consensus on the best way to report against these guidelines in general health surveys; therefore, this section measures children’s physical activity as achieving at least one hour of physical activity daily.